Borys Tarasyuk

 Borys Ivanovych Tarasyuk (Борис Іванович Тарасюк; born 1 January 1949) is a Ukrainian politician who twice served as the Minister for Foreign Affairs of Ukraine and a former MP who is since December 2019 Ukraine's permanent representative to the Council of Europe.

+Early life and education

 Tarasyuk studied international relations and international law at National Taras Shevchenko University of Kyiv, and graduated in 1975.
 Besides Ukrainian, he is fluent in English, French and Russian.
 As of 2012, Tarasyuk is a sitting member of the International Honorary Council of the European Academy of Diplomacy.
 He is a Senior Network Member at the European Leadership Network (ELN).

 Career as foreign minister

 Tarasyuk served as deputy of foreign minister from 9 March 1992 until 16 September 1995.

 In 1995 – 1998 he was ambassador in Belgium, Luxembourg, Netherlands and Ukraine representative in NATO.

 He became foreign minister for the first time from 17 April 1998 until 29 September 2000.
 He later broke with President Leonid Kuchma, and became a foreign relations adviser to Viktor Yushchenko, the main opposition candidate in the 2004 presidential elections.
 After Ukraine's Orange Revolution, Tarasyuk became foreign minister again on 4 February 2005, and served in the Cabinets of Yulia Tymoshenko, Yuriy Yekhanurov, and Viktor Yanukovych.
 Tarasyuk favors Ukrainian integration with the European Union.

 Tarasyuk was formally dismissed by the Verkhovna Rada on 1 December 2006.
 He disputed this dismissal in Kyiv Shevchenkivskyi District court, and on 5 December parliament's decision was reversed on the grounds that it violated Ukrainian law.
 On the same day, Yushchenko issued a decree that Tarasyuk must keep his job.

 Despite this court order and presidential decree, he was not allowed to enter cabinet meetings and this caused political conflict based on interpretations of amendments to Constitution.
 On 30 January 2007 Tarasyuk announced his resignation.
 In 2009, he served as the Chairman of the Committee of the Verkhovna Rada on issues of European integration.